likicv/usysml-test-cases/test_cases.md

 In the KerML nomenclature the element names ('Vehicle', 'Wheel' 'vehicle', and 'w') are `humanId`.
 Per KerML 7.2.2.1:

-> However, one of the aliasIds, the humanId, may be entered by the modeler.
+> "However, one of the aliasIds, the humanId, may be entered by the modeler.
 > If given, the humanId for an Element has the lexical form of a name.
 > However, an Element may be given different names relative to different
 > Namespaces (see 7.2.4), while the humanId for an Element is the same
 > in all contexts.
 Any humanIds of the ownedElements of a Namespace must
 > be unique (see 7.2.4), but it is otherwise the responsibility of the
 > modeler to maintain other structural or uniqueness properties for
-> humanIds as appropriate to the model being created.
+> humanIds as appropriate to the model being created."

 The following statement requires that no two elements can have the same `humanId`:

-> Any humanIds of the ownedElements of a Namespace must be unique
+> "Any humanIds of the ownedElements of a Namespace must be unique"

 This can be restated as follows: no two model elements can have the same FQEN.